Commonly Used Brand Name(s)Yonsa, Zytiga

 Note: Women of childbearing potential should not use or handle abiraterone tablets without protection (eg, gloves).

-Abiraterone is used in combination with prednisone to treat patients with metastatic castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone and has already spread to other parts of the body).
-This medicine is used in patients who have received cancer treatments, such as docetaxel.
+Abiraterone is used in combination with prednisone to treat patients with metastatic castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone and has already spread to other parts of the body) and metastatic high-risk castration-sensitive prostate cancer.

 This medicine is available only with your doctor's prescription.

 Save up to 10% on Abiraterone

 Find big savings at pharmacies near you with GoodRx discount coupons

 |View All Prices|